benmvp/slides/2020/tsconf/react.md

 </div>

 NOTES:
-- It’s the same for JavaScript + TypeScript
+- It’s the same for JavaScript vs TypeScript
 - Because you already know how to build React apps in JavaScript, jumping to TypeScript may not seem worth it
 - But if you were learning JavaScript as TypeScript from the beginning your perspective would be different
-- No different than learning JS from the beginning and have to learn random quirks

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/alessandra-caretto-cAY9X4rPG3g-bicycle-unsplash.jpg) no-repeat center" data-background-size="cover" -->